hexu1011/sky-take-out/README.md

 # Sky Take-Out (苍穹外卖) — Online Food Ordering System

-A full-stack food-ordering system for catering businesses, consisting of a **web admin backend** (employee, dish, set-meal & shop management) and a **WeChat Mini-Program** for customers (browse, cart, order, payment).
+A food-ordering system for catering businesses, consisting of a **web admin backend** (employee, dish, set-meal & shop management) and a **WeChat Mini-Program** for customers (browse, cart, order, payment).

 Built with Spring Boot in a multi-module Maven architecture.
-The project started as a guided learning project; I implemented the backend module by module.
+The project started as a learning project; I implemented the backend module by module.

 ## Tech Stack